vmvadivel/TerraformScripts/README.md

 The examples we would be using are all related to AWS.
 So let's download the AWS CLI to setup the aws profile https://docs.aws.amazon.com/cli/latest/userguide/install-windows.html

+### Verification
+Goto command prompt and type the following:

+aws --version

+This command would show the AWS CLI version which has been installed on this machine

+### Setting up the AWS profile

+1. If you have the AWS Account.
+Goto IAM and download the credentials of the user you would want to use with your terraform scripts like Access Key ID, Secret Access Key

+2. From the command prompt type:

+aws configure --profile yourChoiceOfProfileName

+3. On prompt enter the following one after the other
+* Access Key ID
+* Secret Access Key
+* Default Region Name
+* Default output format